matteomarchiori/curatorzab/README.md

 # curatorzab
-PoC for Runtimes for Concurrency and Distribution

-Try to reproduce some aspects of Zab (ZooKeeper Atomic Broadcast) protocol.
+PoC for Runtimes for Concurrency and Distribution, try to reproduce some aspects of Zab (ZooKeeper Atomic Broadcast) protocol.